maxmanders/maxmanders.co.uk/_posts/2013-07-02-test-kitchen-and-busser-minitest.markdown

 focus on writing tests using the Minitest Busser.
-I'd also like to extend a big thank you to [Fletcher Nichol](https://twitter.com/fnichol) and the rest of the Opscode team and contributors who are making test-kitchen and related tools such exciting projects to follow.
+I'd also like to extend a big thank you to [Fletcher Nichol](https://twitter.com/fnichol) and the rest of the Opscode team and contributors who are making test-kitchen and related tools such exciting projects to follow.<!--more-->

 To get started, you'll need the following Gems installed (I've listed the versions I'm using; I had a few issues resolving dependencies, so this is left as an excersise for the